pekwm/pekwm/doc/autoproperties.md

 **Skip (string)**

-A list of situations when to ignore the defined application and let the user action skip over it, consisting of
+A list of situations when to ignore the defined application and let the user action skip over it, consisting of:

 * _Snap_, do not snap to this window while moving windows)
 * _Menus_, do not show this window in pekwm menus other than the icon menu)